 Grace Church uses Godly Play, a Montessori-based program of Christian education for children.
 It uses an imaginative, respectful approach to present Scripture stories and liturgical concepts.

 We believe children already have an experience of God, so the aim of Godly Play is to give them language to help them relate that experience of God to the rest of their lives.
-It offers religious education in a calm, respectful manner using Montessori principles.

 What Happens In a Godly Play Class?

 At the Threshold: A greeter waits by the door to the Godly Play classroom, warmly welcoming each child individually as he or she arrives.